jsqry/jsqry-cli2/Buildtool.md

 1.  [x] Each goal execution should not create shared variables - this can introduce unwanted intent to rely on imperative execution model
+2.  prelude
-2.  [x] prelude runs exactly 1 time
+    - [ ] prelude runs exactly 1 time
+        - this is not possible due to topology sort should include reached_if thus should execute prelude multiple times
-    - goal is to initialize variables
+    - [x] goal is to initialize variables
-    - use @define to export variable for goals
+    - [x] use @define to export variable for goals
-        - reuse export for MVP
+        - [x] reuse export for MVP
 3.  [x] Goals topological sort
 4.  [ ] Profiles (?) a-la maven
 5.  [ ] Find a way to share functions